 Tokyo…what I affectionately call, the Big Sushi Roll.
-As the only fully developed Asian mega city in the world, it has all sorts of wonders on offer—here is your guide on where to go, to meet sexy Japanese women.
+As the only fully developed Asian mega city in the world, it has all sorts of wonders on offer.
+Here is your guide on where to meet Japanese girls.

 Big city nights?
 Yes, if you’re in Japan.

 The first thing you should know is that Japanese people are weekend night owls.
 While the last train home for everyone is around midnight, many people out for a night on the town will catch the first train in the morning, around 5am.
-This is especially common among young people due to the incredibly high cost of taking taxis
+This is especially common among young people due to the incredibly high cost of taking taxis.
+When thinking about where to meet Japanese girls, think about the busy or trendy areas on holidays.

 Movin’ on UP!